Scrimas/SeqProfiler/README.md

 ## Project Status

 **Completed / Open to updates:** This repository was created as a foundational learning exercise and portfolio piece.
-It is fully functional for its intended purpose and may not receive regular maintenance, though I am currently considering adding a Graphical User Interface (GUI) as a future update.
+While it is fully functional as a command-line tool and is not under strict active maintenance, a potential future update I am exploring is wrapping the pipeline in a Graphical User Interface (GUI).

 ## The "Vanilla Python" Philosophy